-- Because the important thing is once you heal this problem, you don’t want it to ever come back.
+- Because the important thing is once you heal this problem, you don’t want it ever to come back.

-- There is no doubt about it Achilles tendonitis takes forever to get better, so give it a chance for a few weeks or months to cool down as in step 1.
+- There is no doubt about it.
+Achilles tendonitis takes forever to get better, so give it a chance for a few weeks or months to cool down, as in step 1.